 There is even an open-air museum, and if you don’t fancy the idea of skiing, there are plenty of hiking trails that you can follow instead.
 Plus, at the end of it all, you can return to a wonderfully warm chalet to shake the cold off and really snuggle up.
 Cortina d’Ampezzo is one of the best skiing places in Italy and a perfect gateway to explore the Dolomites.

-If it’s your first trip around Italy or you don’t know where to start exploring this gorgeous country, Dolomites is one of the best places to visit in Italy – the views are just stunning!
+If it’s your first trip around Italy or you don’t know where to start exploring this gorgeous country, Dolomites is one of the best places to visit in Italy.
+With one of the most unique landscapes in Europes, the views are just stunning!

 Trip to the Dolomites?
 Read more: Things to do in Dolomites – breathtaking views & incredible lakes included!